shutter-network/shutter-validator-registration/README.md

 The workflow consists of two main components:
 1. **Validator Script**:
-   - Generates validator signing keys (`validator_keys`).
-   - Creates the `signedRegistrations.json` file required for registration.
+   - Uses an existing validator mnemonic or keystore files to create the `signedRegistrations.json` file required for registration.
 2. **Validator Registration DApp**:
    - Uploads the `signedRegistrations.json` file.
    - Submits the registration to the `VALIDATOR_REGISTRY_ADDRESS` smart contract.